mawaddahH/Applying-the-Child-axes-method/README.md

 ## Question
-write 3 or 4 examples for Xpath using the 'child'axes method.
+write 3 or 4 examples for Xpath using the 'child' axes method.

 ## Answer